 Despite this, dominant narratives around cyber policy often portray security and human rights as incompatible.
 GPD’s work focuses on shifting this paradigm.

-Four reflections on CISA from a human rights defender
+Reflections on ICDPPC 2017 from a human rights defender